 I hope you enjoy all the recipes I share with you, including this delicious and Easy Mashed Sweet Potatoes recipe.
 I hope you try it, enjoy it, rate it and share it with your friends and family!

-If you try this recipe and like it, please use my hashtag to share it with me on INSTAGRAM for a chance to be featured in my story!
-Also, follow me at Cookin’ With Mima on FACEBOOK | INSTAGRAM | PINTEREST for all of my latest social posts and recipes.
+If you try this recipe and like it, please leave a star rating and comment below.
+Also, follow me at Cookin’ With Mima on FACEBOOK |INSTAGRAM |PINTEREST for all of my latest social posts and recipes.

 Easy Mashed Sweet Potatoes